 The benefits of cognitive therapy

-It has been shown to be very effective for depression and anxiety disorders, and there is now good evidence that CBT tailored specifically for substance misuse can be effective treatment for both harmful use and drug or alcohol dependency.
+It has been shown to be very effective for depression and anxiety disorder treatment, and there is now good evidence that CBT tailored specifically for substance misuse can constitute effective treatment for both harmful use and drug or alcohol dependency.

 Depression and anxiety problems very commonly co-exist with substance misuse, and in such cases a cognitive approach can be particularly valuable.
 It can also be used to help to treat eating disorders.